 How Does a Person Find Out Whether They Need Iodine?

-A person would be foolish to take iodine without knowing whether they needed it, because iodine can CAUSE hypothyroidism, goiter, thyroiditis, and thyroid nodules.[4.
-Laboratory Evaluations for Integrative and Functional Medicine, 2nd ed., Richard S. Lord, PhD, J. Alexander Bralley, PhD] The right test to determine a person’s need for iodine is called an iodine loading test.[5.
-Abraham, G. Measurement of urinary iodine levels by ion-selective electrode: Improved sensitivity and specificity by chromatography on an ion-exchange resin.
-Optimox Research Info.
-IOD-03.
-1.6.03] The test works by having the patient take 50mg of iodine/iodide and then collecting the next 24 hours’ of urine.
-If a person’s body needs a lot of iodine, it will absorb more of it and less will be in the urine.
-The reverse is true of there is not a need for iodine.
-I not only test the urine for iodine, but also bromine and fluoride.
-If a person has high levels of either bromine or fluoride, they will excrete it in their urine during this test.
+A person would be unwise to take iodine without knowing whether they need it because iodine can cause hypothyroidism, goiter, thyroiditis, and thyroid nodules (Lord & Bralley, 2nd ed.).
+The correct test to determine a person’s iodine requirement is called an iodine loading test (Abraham, 2003).
+In this test, the patient takes 50 mg of iodine/iodide and collects their urine over the next 24 hours.
+If the body needs more iodine, it will absorb more, resulting in less iodine in the urine.
+The opposite is true if the body does not need iodine.
+I also test the urine for bromine and fluoride.
+If the person has high levels of either, they will excrete these substances in the urine during the test.

 What Should a Person With Hypothyroidism Do?